samadanilab/AC-PC-Landmark-Prediction/README.md

 ## Illustration of AC-PC landmark prediction on a sample CT scan
 Figure 1 shows an example of AC-PC prediction on sample CT scans of a patient with Normal Pressure Hydrocephalus (NPH) and a normal patient.
 N

+## License & Patent Notice

+**Copyright:**
+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.

+**Patents:**
+The methods and algorithms implemented in this software are the subject of **US Patent Application No. 18/534,822**.

+Commercial use of this software, or the methods described herein, is strictly prohibited without a separate commercial license.
+For commercial licensing inquiries, please contact: uzma@samadani.com.

+**Third-Party Components:**
+This repository contains code adapted from *pytorch-3dunet* by Adrian Wolny, used under the MIT License.
+See `model.py` for details.